Last Updated on January 31, 2023

-In the USA, if the drone weighs above 0.55lbs (250grams), you have to register with the FAA (Federal Aviation Authority).
-Currently I’m registered for recreational while I’m practising and using it for visuals, it costs $5 and I had to write my FAA number somewhere on my drone (mine is in the battery compartment).
-I plan to eventually use it for commercial once I get better.
-This costs $15 PLUS I’d need to go and take a test to become an official pilot for an Unmanned Aerial Vehicle (UAV) which costs $150 and needs updating every few years.
+In the USA and UK, if the drone weighs above 0.55lbs (250grams), you have to register with the FAA (Federal Aviation Authority) or the CAA (Civil Aviation Authority).
+Currently I’m registered for recreational while I’m practising and using it for visuals, it costs $5 in the US and £9 in the UK and you have to write your operator ID number somewhere visible on the drone.

-Don’t do what I did and switch it on before making a note of the WIFI code because then you’ll have to switch it off to take the battery out…wasting valuable battery life!!
-ALSO calibrate the sensors and do the firmware update before you even leave the house.
+I’d recommend calibrating the sensors and do the firmware update before you even leave the house.
 You’ll have to recharge it again before taking it on a flight (unless you have a fully charged 2nd battery).
-I connected the drone to my laptop to do the updates.
+I connect the drone to my laptop to do the updates.

 I went with DJI because they seemed to have the best information when it comes to ‘no fly zones’.
 They have an advanced flight planning map on their website, where you can see all the places you can’t fly or need permission to then ‘unlock’ the zone.
 It seems that some brands don’t allow the unlocking feature.
 (For example, you can’t fly near airports or in National Parks.)